Janelle Monae Brought Her Vagina Pants To The Grammys

-Janelle Monae brought down the house during her Grammys 2019 performance — with the help of her trusty vagina trousers.
+Janelle Monae brought down the house during her Grammys 2019 performance — with the help of her trusty vagina pants.

 The singer, whose hit album Dirty Computer, is nominated for Album of the Year, used her stage time as an opportunity to celebrate women, and Black artists.
 She channeled Prince and Michael Jackson (that moonwalk!) in a medley that included "Make Me Feel" and, of course, "Pynk."